- Conference Overview

 LeRoy Bessler, Bessler Consulting and Research

 Let me be your Color Therapist.
-I have been counseling users of color with SAS graphics software since 1995.
-I like to title this topic "Principia Color".
+I have been counseling SAS graphics software users about color with since 1995.
 This is a tutorial about What To, not any particular software's technical How To or coding syntax.
-Other authors/speakers have covered that: Perry Watts most extensively (e.g., for SAS/GRAPH), and at this conference by Richann Watson for SAS Graph Template Language.
-I prefer and use SAS ODS Graphics, but this presentation is software-neutral.
+Other authors have covered that.
+Perry Watts extensively (e.g., for SAS/GRAPH), and Richann Watson in "What's Your Favorite Color?
+Controlling the Appearance of a Graph" (using ODS style templates).
+However, this presentation is software-neutral.
+See twenty minutes of principles and examples that you can use for the entire future regardless of your graphics software tool.
 My latest comprehensive coverage of wise use of color is in Chapter 2 of "Visual Data Insights Using SAS ODS Graphics: A Guide to Communication-Effective Data Visualization".
-Here at MWSUG 2024, I am available to you for a twenty-minute session at no additional charge.
-No SAS Software Usage Insurance coverage is required.

 BB-069 : Create Report with SAS Visual Analytics to Finish Your SAS Story